dampdigits/blu-codebook/README.md

 ## About

-This repository contains a collection of code snippets, projects, and notes that I've created as I learn to code.
+This repository contains a collection of programs, projects, and notes that I've created as I learn to code.
+Most of them were written by me when I was in school so don't mind the poor documentation and indentation.
 I'll be updating it regularly with new content, so be sure to check back often!

 ## Contents